VORTA: Efficient Video Diffusion via Routing Sparse Attention: Abstract

 \section{Abstract}

-Video Diffusion Transformers (VDiTs) have achieved remarkable progress in high-quality video generation, but remain computationally expensive due to the quadratic complexity of attention over high-dimensional video sequences.
-Recent attention acceleration methods leverage the sparsity of attention patterns to improve efficiency; however, they often overlook inefficiencies of redundant long-range interactions.
-To address this problem, we propose \textbf{VORTA}, an acceleration framework with two novel components: \begin{enumerate*}[(1) ] \item a sparse attention mechanism that efficiently captures long-range dependencies, and \item a routing strategy that adaptively replaces full 3D attention with specialized sparse attention variants throughout the sampling process. \end{enumerate*} It achieves a $1.76\times$ end-to-end speedup without quality loss on VBench.
-Furthermore, VORTA can seamlessly integrate with various other acceleration methods, such as caching and step distillation, reaching up to $14.41\times$ speedup with negligible performance degradation.
-VORTA demonstrates its efficiency and enhances the practicality of VDiTs in real-world settings.
+Video diffusion transformers have achieved remarkable progress in high-quality video generation, but remain computationally expensive due to the quadratic complexity of attention over high-dimensional video sequences.
+Recent acceleration methods enhance the efficiency by exploiting the local sparsity of attention scores; yet they often struggle with accelerating the long-range computation.
+To address this problem, we propose \textbf{VORTA}, an acceleration framework with two novel components: \begin{enumerate*}[(1) ] \item a sparse attention mechanism that efficiently captures long-range dependencies, and \item a routing strategy that adaptively replaces full 3D attention with specialized sparse attention variants. \end{enumerate*} VORTA achieves an end-to-end speedup $1.76\times$ without loss of quality on VBench.
+Furthermore, it can seamlessly integrate with various other acceleration methods, such as model caching and step distillation, reaching up to speedup $14.41\times$ with negligible performance degradation.
+VORTA demonstrates its efficiency and enhances the practicality of video diffusion transformers in real-world settings.
+Codes and weights are available at \url{https://github.com/wenhao728/VORTA}.